Last updated on August 31st, 2022 at 07:34 pm

 6. Cook and enjoy!

-This is another Zoom suggestion.
-If you haven’t already jumped on the Zoom quiz bandwagon since the initial lockdown last year, this could be your opportunity.
+This could be another Zoom idea for those living away from family.
+If you haven’t already jumped on the Zoom quiz bandwagon since the initial lockdown, this could be your opportunity.

-We have had many a quiz via Zoom now and, as the weeks went on, we were becoming more and more creative.
-However, our most recent quiz was our most creative yet because we had two picture rounds that were shared via PowerPoint (and sharing our screen on Zoom).
-In the Geography round, we cropped and ‘insta-alpha’ed’ a picture of Lee’s Mom, then copied and pasted the pic so that she was in different places around the world.
+My family and I had many a quiz via Zoom and, as the weeks went on, we were becoming more and more creative.
+We even had two picture rounds that were shared via PowerPoint (and sharing our screen on Zoom).
+In the Geography round, we had photoshopped a picture of Lee’s Mom so that she was in different places around the world.
 The second picture round was the Movie Round and we used the ‘Reface’ App to put family members’ faces on characters from movies.
 It took a little bit of work to set up beforehand but it went down an absolute storm.

 Everyone has a little bit of creativity in them and no matter how rubbish you might actually be at making something, no one is going to love it more than your Mom.
 Think back to your younger days when your stick-men pics were displayed on the fridge or your salt-dough ornament was hung up on the Christmas tree.
 My Mom recently found a clay koala bear that I made when I was in high school and it now takes pride of place on her dressing table.